First-of-Its-Kind Study Finds Soccer Relatively Safe Sport

 Differences in Injuries by Gender

 Boys accounted for 58.6% of the estimated 1,597,528 emergency room visits for soccer-related injuries during the 13 year period, a finding at odds with other studies which reported an overall male/female injury ratio of 1 to 2.
-Boys are also about twice as likely to be hospitalized as girls (1.9% versus 1.0%).
+Boys were also about twice as likely to be hospitalized as girls (1.9% versus 1.0%).
 Pre-school boys were five times more likely to be hospitalized as girls of same age.

 Differences in Injuries by Age